6. The "Son of G-D" MYTH

 Isaiah chapter 9 about the miraculous rescue of Hezekiah and his kingdom from the Assyrian army.

 Missionaries claim that the child in the verse under discussion is Jesus and the Divine attributes are describing him.
-However, the original Hebrew uses the past perfect tense ("to us a child has been born, to us a son has been given"), the past ("and he called his name"), and, as pointed out, the present, whereas if Jesus, who lived seven hundred years later, was this child, then the future tense would have been used.
+However, the original Hebrew uses the past perfect tense ("to us a child has been born, to us a son has been given"), the past ("and he called his name"), and the present, whereas if Jesus, who lived 700 years later was this child, only the future tense would have been used.

-It is also interesting to note that Jesus never proclaimed himself Divine, nor did he instruct his followers to worship him.
-It is obvious that he knew himself to be nothing more than a mere mortal being:
+Also Jesus never proclaimed himself Divine, nor did he instruct his followers to worship him.
+It is obvious that he knew that he was a mere mortal being:

 But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father only.